Skip to content

 “and I still have brain fog!”
 Vociferously continued the reader!

 If that is the case, that’s likely because you take cyanocobalamin (cheap vitamin B12).
-Non-methylated B vitamins are thought to actually exacerbate vitamin B deficiencies, as explained in this post about methylation and why methylation is essential.
+Non-methylated B vitamins are thought to actually exacerbate vitamin B deficiencies.

 To give you the manufacturing side of the equation: cyanocobalamin costs about $50 per kg (2.2 lbs) while methylcobalamin (the methylated version of vitamin B12) costs $4000 per kg (2.2 lbs).